The best dog bed for your dog: a guide5 May 2023

 Asda dog bed with gazebo or BM equivalent dog bed

-However, we have found a worthy equivalent: BM’s Raised Pet Bed with Canopy at £10.
+We also found a worthy equivalent: BM’s Raised Pet Bed with Canopy at £20.

 Playtime is over, and it's time to get serious.
 The Raised Pet Bed with Canopy helps keep dogs cool and comfortable.
 This bed protects them from the sun so they don't burn out before you do by maintaining a healthier body temperature while protecting against insects that love nothing more than making meals off our poor pups.

 Lidl had its own version of the two outdoor dog beds mentioned above with its Zoofari dog bed, but most of these are now no longer available.
 Ebay may be a good option if you’re set on owning one of these for your pup.

 This article is for information only.
 Always choose products depending on your individual dog's needs and by taking advice from your vet.
 Prices in this article subject to change.